Tree Service Westminster CO

 Roots may shift as soil dries or settles.

-These changes happen slowly and are easy to miss.
+These changes are slow and easy to miss.

 By then, repairs can be costly.